 It’s far too common for buyers to tell a sales agent they have finance approved or the finance broker said “finance would not be a problem”, then they make an offer and are surprised when in fact they can’t get finance and it’s declined.

 But it’s not the buyers fault.
 Many finance brokers aren’t keen to go through a full pre-approval process because it’s the work of a full loan application that they don’t get paid for unless you buy within 12 weeks.
 So instead many finance brokers prefer to just look at your “situation” and assume you’d get finance or not based on what you’ve told them.
 This is a huge trap, because when you do apply for the loan, the lending provider will want to see all your bank statements for the last few months, your pay slips, tax returns, credit cards and they will go through all this in very fine detail.
-You may even be declined if you paid a bill late from several years ago.
+You may even be decline if you paid a bill late from several years ago.
 The lending provider reviews all this much much closer than a mortgage broker would.

 Buyers are often shocked what the banks are now asking for and it can take some buyers over a week to find and get all that information to the finance broker or bank.
 At the time of writing many banks are taking over 2 weeks just until they pick up an applications file to look at it.
 Then if information is missing it can be an other week until they look at it again.